 in the fight to end HIV and AIDS in the South.
-In 2023, the National AIDS Memorial brought sections of the AIDS Memorial Quilt to communities throughout the Southern U.S to honor Black and Brown lives lost to HIV and AIDS.
+In 2023, the National AIDS Memorial brought sections of the AIDS Memorial Quilt to communities throughout the Southern U.S to honor Black and Latinx lives lost to HIV and AIDS.

 The AIDS Memorial Quilt will be on tour again soon!